 Stillness and silence also allow you to connect with your inner self and inner creativity.
 I have heard it said that Albert Einstein was accused of being anti-social because he would sit inside his apartment for days on end, just staring.
 In fact, in his silence, within him, he was creating ideas and solving formulas.

 While I will never be an Einstein, those times that I am the most creative, are in the moments of silence and stillness when things come to me that I would not have otherwise heard.
 The creative benefits of meditation and silence is immeasurable.

 It is worth repeating that prayer is when you talk to God, but meditation is where God talks to you!
-In order to connect with with this Universal Spirit, and find union with God, is is necessary to meditate and sit in silence.
+In order to connect with this Universal Spirit, and find union with God, it is necessary to meditate and sit in silence.

 The concept of Bhakti Yoga or a 'devotional union with God,' (loose translation from the Sanskrit) is achievable through meditation.
 Much beyond health and healing, union with God/the Universe is achievable through meditating.
 That is why meditation is so important.

 Everyone has a version of how meditation is best done, what meditation posture is best, what words, like “om” or a personal, special sound, should be hummed or chanted.
 People who use prayer are taught specific language and lines that are said over and over again, until sometimes, the meaning is lost, or it was never found to begin with.
 There is comfort in repetition and familiarity, but adding your own personal touch of spiritual awareness, I believe is important too.

 The language and form that we use are less important than actually doing the stillness practice.
 As you might guess by now, I prefer to throw out any dogma that I have learned, and create my own intuitive stillness practice.
 It is my own unique daily meditation.